 - Spray again, each time working your plastic putty knife a little at a time.

 - Once you remove the entire decal, follow up with a good RV wash shampoo with conditioner and hot water.
-Hand dry with high quality, non-abrasive, soft absorbant drying towels.
+We highly recommend Aero Cosmetics Wet Wash Shampoo and Conditioner.
+Then, Hand dry with their high quality, non-abrasive, soft absorbant drying towels.

 If the delam is bad where the whole fiberglass sheet bows, you need to make an appointment with an RV body repair shop as this will take professional guidance and reinstallation if you don’t know what you’re doing.

-If you feel confident in repairing your RV’s delam issue, check out our friend, Dan of the RV Repair Club, who has a video on how to fix RV delamination.
+If you feel confident in repairing your RV’s delam issue, check out RV Repair Club‘s video below on how to repair RV delamination.

 RVs and campers that originally had white window frames or vent covers may have yellowed over the years.
 You can make them look new without having to buy new ones using these easy, inexpensive steps: